 Cannabinoids seem to protect the optic nerve from further damage.

 The only downside to this is that the effect of marijuana on IOP lasts for about 3-4 hours, after which the patient would need to re-administer.

 There are some other concerns when it comes to marijuana treatment of glaucoma, so ophthalmologists avoid recommending it, especially in the early stages.

 As it turns out, the best way to treat glaucoma is to keep the IOP constantly low.
 That means that marijuana should be taken constantly (or every 4 hours).

-Patients who are constantly medicated with marijuana are not allowed to drive or operate heavy machinery and probably most of them would have difficulties with performing everyday activities, such as work.
+Patients who are constantly medicated with marijuana are not allowed to drive or operate heavy machinery and probably most of them would have difficulties performing everyday activities, such as work.

 THC vs CBD for glaucoma?

 Cannabinoids are active compounds in marijuana, absorbed by two groups of receptors in our endocannabinoid system.

-As it turns out, cannabidiol (CBD), tetrahydrocannabinol (THC), and cannabigerol (CBG) all have great potential to relieve IOP.
+As it turns out, tetrahydrocannabinol (THC), and cannabigerol (CBG) have great potential to relieve IOP.

 But let’s start with THC.

 There was one important study conducted with glaucoma and non-glaucoma patients who were asked to either smoke cannabis or ingest a THC extract orally.
 (4)

 The results were mind-blowing:

-The large majority of patients had a 25% reduction in intraocular pressure.
+Majority of patients who received THC had a 25% reduction in intraocular pressure.

 To be precise, 65% of patients (both with and without glaucoma) who took a dose of THC experienced a significant drop in IPO.

 In that same research, the relation between THC dosage and IOP was also noticed.
 When the higher dose of THC was given to the subjects, their eye pressure decreased more.

 While some minor studies suggest several possible benefits, most of the research suggests that CBD has been inefficient in lowering IOP.
 (5)